musicteachj/barcode-gen/readme.md

 # Barcode Gen

 Scan, Create, and Print your very own barcodes.
-Built for mobile, tablet desktop and up to 4k screens.
+Built for mobile, tablet, desktop and up to 4k screens.

 ## How it works